How to Re-point Brickwork

 The pointing in brickwork is not only designed to make brickwork look attractive but its primary purpose is to shed water, from rainfall, from the wall.
 If you have noticed that the pointing in a wall requires a little attention that is it is crumbling and or pieces are missing altogether then this handy guide will show you how to re-point your brickwork properly.

-Watch the video above as this provide full visual instructions along with some handy advice and tips on re-pointing your brickwork.
+Watch the video below as this provide full visual instructions along with some handy advice and tips on re-pointing your brickwork.

 You will need to pick a fine day to do this job.
 If the mortar becomes too wet you’ll end up staining the bricks and it will look awful.